What Jobs To Do In The Garden In April

 Runner beans and French beans can be sown at the end of the month and into May

 Yes –April is a busy month, it’s a time of growth, of great expectations and anticipation.
 There will be some disappointments too I’ll warrant, but Oh Boy it’s good to be out in the garden early morning when the sun is just coming up, the air is chilly and the birds are entertaining us with their dawn chorus.
+To help attract bees, butterflies and other pollinators into your garden read bees and butterflies plants.

 Winter has passed on and we gardeners can breathe in fresh air and delight in being back outdoors watching everything come back to life.